benfrick/docs-portfolio/src/doc/commerce/payment/overview-payment.md

 </aside>

 * [Adding Cart & Checkout to Your Experience:](/doc/commerce/checkout/api_checkout.html) Learn how to add Cart & Checkout to your experience
-* [Supported Countries and Currencies:](/doc/commerce/checkout/checkout_country_currency.html) Refer to this guide for the list of supported country code and currency code combinations allowed by Cart and Checkout.
+* [Supported Countries and Currencies:](/doc/commerce/checkout/checkout_country_currency.html) Refer to this guide for the list of supported country code and currency code combinations allowed by Cart & Checkout.
 * [Working with Circuit Breakers:](/doc/commerce/reference/caller_best_practices.html) Learn how to be a good client by following these best practices.
 * [Glossary:](/doc/commerce/reference/glossary.html) Common terms explained.
 * [Product Life Cycle:](/doc/commerce/reference/product_lifecycle.html) Discover how Nike products become available for purchase in an experience.